Mary Agnes Chase: International fieldwork and later career

 In 1922 Chase published her First Book of Grasses: The Structure of Grasses Explained for Beginners.
 As its title suggests, this book was not meant for professional botanists, but rather for the "serious but amateur student."
 The same year that her First Book of Grasses was published, Chase conducted botanical research abroad at various herbaria, traveling across western Europe.
 She visited the Hackel Herbarium in the National History Museum of Vienna, and collaborated with Eduard Hackel to collect alpine grass specimens.
 In 1923 she became an assistant botanist at the U.S. Department of Agriculture, and was promoted again in 1925, this time becoming an associate botanist.

 In 1924 Chase conducted fieldwork in Brazil, a trip funded by several organizations including the U.S. Department of Agriculture and the Field Museum in Chicago (where Chase worked in the early twentieth century).
 Of the approximately 20,000 plant species that Chase collected in Brazil, 500 of them were grasses and, when Chase returned to Brazil again in 1929, she collected ten new varieties of grasses.
-In Brazil Chase was able to work with Brazilian botanists such as Doña María do Carmo Bandeira, expanding the network of female botanists on whom she could rely.
+In Brazil Chase was able to work with Brazilian botanists such as Maria do Carmo Bandeira, expanding the network of female botanists on whom she could rely.
 In anticipation of her travels to Latin America, Chase contacted American female missionaries stationed there who hosted her, thus supporting her international fieldwork in ways that American scientific institutions would not.
 Chase often funded her own fieldwork, although the specimens she documented and collected became the property of the National Herbarium.
 Her trips to Brazil and thousands of specimens retrieved earned her the affectionate nickname of "Uncle Sam's chief woman explorer of the USDA".